Brahmi-Abbes/DevDz/README.md

 ### Component Architecture
 The UI is built with a strict componentization philosophy:
 - Components are only created when used in **multiple places**
-- Single-use complex markup is kept inline
-- No over-engineering: `x-post-meta`, `x-vote-buttons`, `x-user-avatar` are used across 3+ views each

 ### Vote System Design
 Votes use a dedicated `votes` table with a `unique(user_id, post_id)` constraint (requires an `id` primary key for Eloquent `save()` to work correctly).
 Toggle logic: same vote = undo, opposite vote = switch.

-### No Right Sidebar
-The right sidebar was removed in favor of a wider, cleaner feed.
-Hardcoded city activity and tag data provides no real value — removed rather than faking it.

----

 ## Roadmap